RR0/uDb/README.md

                     - CIV: At least ONE observer was civilian Description : /VERDUN MUSEUM /SOBEPS IFS#23 p35 Miscellaneous details and features:
-                    - ODD: Oddity:  1) A very strange event, even if not UFO related.
+                    - ODD: 1) A very strange event, even if not UFO related.
 2) An atypical oddity that occurred during a UFO event.
 3) Forteana or paranormal features.
                     Type of UFO / Craft:
                     - SCR: Classic Saucer, Disk, Ovoid or Sphere.
 Not just some light.
                     - CIG: Torpedo, cigar, fuselage or cylinder shaped vehicle.
 (Use SCR for a classic "saucer" seen edge-on.)